amitrahav/bedrock/README.md

   Or, you can cut and paste from the [Roots WordPress Salt Generator][roots-wp-salt].

+  On ElasticBeanstalk multi containers environment, env vars are transferd throgh RDS data tier and custome env vars you can insert on ebstalk->environment->config->softwer configurations. so on this version of bedrock - the env vars are ElasticBeanstalk multi containers Ready

 3. Add theme(s) in `web/app/themes` as you would for a normal WordPress site.

 4. Set your site vhost document root to `/path/to/site/web/` (`/path/to/site/current/web/` if using deploys)